-Receive the latest information on Erasmus+ and Brexit
+Keeping up to date with the latest information on Erasmus+ and Brexit

 We will continue to update this page with news and information related to the UK’s participation in the Erasmus+ programme.
-We recommend that you sign up to our newsletter or follow @erasmusplusuk on Twitter for the latest developments.

-A Welsh translation of this statement (120 KB) is now available to download.
+A Welsh translation of this statement (466 KB) is now available to download.